julianperrott/Blog/blog/content/post/LegacyAppContainer.md

 docker pull microsoft/aspnet:4.7.2-windowsservercore-1709
 </pre>

-## 2) Dependencies
+### What dependencies does it have ?
-Understanding what else the application needs besides .NET framework will need to be discovered by trial and error or read from the existing installation documentation / company wiki.
+Understanding what else the application needs besides .NET framework will need to be discovered by trial and error or read from the existing installation documentation / company wiki / talking to the development team.
 As a first step getting it running locally on your development machine should make it easier to identify the dependencies.
 If your dev machine has a lot of pre-deployed applications then creating a VM in Hyper V or in Azure can give you a clean machine to work with, it may help if this VM has a UI so you can more easily investigate errors during installation or during first run.
 Running “Get-WindowsFeature | Where Installed” or “dism /online /get-features” will show you what features are installed / available on a test/production environment, which may help.

-#### Some dependency examples:
+### Some dependency examples:

 Dependency | Description
  --- | ---